AshleyChraya/QuantitativeFinance/README.md

 # QuantitativeFinance

-Teh repository has collection of quant finance projects developed using programming languages.
+The repository has collection of quant finance projects developed using programming languages.